johnfawole/courses/eth-101/lesson-eth-6.md

 ### Setting up POKT 🧙🏽‍♀️

 Next we need an Ethereum node to broadcast our contract transaction to the blockchain so miners can pick it up, mine it, and store it on the blockchain.
 For this we will be using [POKT](https://mainnet.portal.pokt.network/#/signup).
 Head over here and sign up for an account and verify your email.
+Below is a video walk through of how to setup your end point with POKT.

 1. Create an app and choose Ethereum Rinkeby for your chain, give your app a name and click launch app.
 Give it sometime to bootup.
 2. Click app security, then in approved chains make sure to select Ethereum Rinkeby and hit save changes.
 3. Copy and paste your HTTP end point key into the `POKT_RINKEBY_URL` section.
 Save your .env file.

+<iframe width="100%" height="415" src="https://www.youtube.com/embed/K45sL72nuAY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 [Here](https://app.cadena.dev/ZHjzLozd3mCsAcgMfeHE/lesson/ethereum-101/lesson-eth-2/2) are some faucets from our previous lessons to load up your account with fake Eth or ask us in the discord.